Arkema fully committed to the United Nations’ 2030 agenda

 Arkema fully supports the chemical industry’s voluntary Responsible Care® initiative and considers safety and health to be core priorities.
 We have made them a cornerstone of our CSR policy.
 We take active measures to improve working conditions, including peer observation, ergonomic workstations, and safety briefings at the start of tasks and meetings.

-Our initiatives have halved our accident rate per million hours worked* (TRIR) since 2012.
-Today, at 1.6, our TRIR is one of the lowest in the chemical industry.
+Our initiatives have significantly reduced our accident rate per million hours worked* (TRIR) since 2012.
+Today, at 1.3, our TRIR is one of the lowest in the chemical industry.

 *By Arkema and contractor employees working at our sites.